-I always remembered that Pirate Ships and Sailors was not your ordinary pirate book.
+I always remembered that Pirate Ships and Sailors were not your ordinary pirate book.

 Now I know that it was because of Tenggren’s hypnotic artwork — sweetly beautiful and hauntingly disturbing at the same time.
 Great for the Grimm bros, right?
-In fact Tenggren was the ultimate Grimm’s tales illustrator.
+In fact, Tenggren was the ultimate Grimm’s tale illustrator.

 Clearly, his pirate pictures had traumatized me at some level.
 I remember one in particular of some emaciated old sailors chained up in a dungeon.

-The ASIF -Hollywood Animation Archive features vast stores of images and scholarship on Tenggren and hundreds of other illustrators, animators and cartoonists.
-It also makes available courses and tutotials, such as the Preston Blair animation course.
+The ASIF -Hollywood Animation Archive features vast stores of images and scholarship on Tenggren and hundreds of other illustrators, animators, and cartoonists.
+It also makes available courses and tutorials, such as the Preston Blair animation course.

 * * * * *